RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 }
 ```

-For the header we decided to use the svg of the Dubail site on a black background to have the same colours as their site.the logo is centred in the middle of the page and the class cls-1 is the class for the colour of the letters in the svg.
-We set the padding and margin to auto because it allows the header to take the full width of the application.However, after three weeks of work it was decided that the header was not necessary for the all page on application.
+For the header we decided to use the svg of the Dubail site on a black background to have the same colors as their site.
+The logo is centred in the middle of the page and the class cls-1 is the class for the color of the letters in the svg.
+We set the padding and margin to auto because it allows the header to take the full width of the application.
+However, after three weeks of work, it was decided to remove the header for the all page on application.
 After that it was change by the Alpha Team to take less place on the screen

 #### Footer